 - 12 May, 2019

 Jailmake is a 3D Design Studio and Workshop.
-Founder, Jamie Fox and his talented team, make anything and everything, from beautiful tables for Liberty’s fabric department and hundreds of wooden dolls for Burberry’s Christmas window display to redesigning entire houses.
+Founder, Jamie Elliot and his talented team, make anything and everything, from beautiful tables for Liberty’s fabric department and hundreds of wooden dolls for Burberry’s Christmas window display to redesigning entire houses.

 Can you describe your set up to us please?

 We are a design and fabrication studio occupying an old coach house which we’ve transformed into an open plan studio space for desk work with our easy access library of materials.
 Equipped with a full kitchen/dining area.
 Adjoining the studio is our carpentry and metal workshops, with dedicated CNC room.
 We are a team of skilled makers, thinkers, creators and organisers.
 We come from a variety of backgrounds and work together to realise clients concepts through to completion.

 Jailmake is set up on the principles of designing through making.
 Material and process knowledge is linked directly to concept and design, being able to work with materials straight away and develop ideas.